Joué-du-Plain

+Geography

+The commune is made up of the following collection of villages and hamlets, Le Ménil Martel,La Rivière, Chantelou, Le Haut Ménil, La Folletière and Joué-du-Plain.

+Parts of the commune make up the area, the Plaine d'Argentan, which is known for its cereal growing fields and horse stud farms.

+It is 1456 ha in size.
+The highest point in the commune is 168 m.

+Joué-du-Plain along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+The River Udon plus two streams the Gosu and the Poncey traverse through the commune.

 Important places

 The church in the commune is dedicated to Saints Gervais and Portais.
 The architectural elements are pointed arches, a Norman tower and Roman arches.
 The church was rebuilt in the Renaissance.
 Inside the church are sculptures of St. Gervais and Saint Portais made in the 18th century.
 Also, there is an 18th-century sculpture of Saint Michael made in stone and painted.
 There are also sculpted wooden stalls, a statue of the Virgin Mary and a baptismal font made in the 18th century.
 The cemetery around the church has two 16th century entrances.

 Another important place in the commune is Chateau de la Motte.
 The chateau is a 19th-century building.